 IS - 10028 - Code of Practice for installation of transformers.
+IS - 732 - Code of Practice for electrical wiring installation.

-- IS 732 Code of Practice for electrical wiring installation. - IS 5216 Guide for safety procedures & practices in electrical work. - IS 10118 Code of practice for section, installation and maintenance of LT Switch, switch gears & control gears.
+IS - 732 - Code of Practice for electrical wiring installation.
+IS - 5216 - Guide for safety procedures & practices in electrical work.

+IS - 10118 - Code of practice for section, installation and maintenance of LT Switch, switch gears & control gears.
 Workmanship shall be highest standard and quality.